Necessary and Sufficient Budgets in Information Source Finding with Querying: Adaptivity Gap: Proofs

-From the fact that $\lambda =1$ in our setting and Lemma 2 in \cite{Sujay2012}, we obtain $H(T)\leq K/r $ and by differentiation of above lower bound with respect to $r$, we obtain $r^*= \left \lfloor 1+\frac{7 dp\{3H(p)+2dH(q)\}\log \log K}{2(d-1)}\right\rfloor$ where the derivation is given in \cite{Jae16}.
-Since if we use the $r^*$, it gives the upper bound of detection probability hence, we put it to the obtained upper-bound which is expressed as a function of $K,$ as follows:
+From the fact that $\lambda =1$ in our setting and Lemma 2 in \cite{Sujay2012}, we approximately obtain $H(T)\leq K/r $ and by differentiation of above lower bound with respect to $r$, we obtain $r^\star= \left \lfloor 1+\frac{7 dp\{3H(p)+2dH(q)\}\log \log K}{2(d-1)}\right\rfloor$ where the derivation is given in the supplementary material.
+Since if we use the $r^\star$, it gives the upper bound of detection probability hence, we put it to the obtained upper-bound which is expressed as a function of $K,$ as follows:

 where $C_d=2(c+3)/7$ and $h_2 (T,p,q)= H(T)^{-1}(1-H(p))+(1-p)(\log_2 d-H(q))$.
-If we set $\delta \leq C_d e^{-h_2 (T,p,q)\log (\log K)},$ we find the value of $K$ such that its assignment to \eqref{eq:kkk3} produces the error probability $\delta,$ and we get the desired lower-bound of $K$ as in the theorem statement.
+If we set $\delta \leq C_d e^{-7 h_2 (T,p,q)K\log (\log K)},$ we find the value of $K$ such that its assignment to \eqref{eq:kkk3} produces the error probability $\delta,$ and we get the desired lower-bound of $K$ as in the theorem statement.
 Then, we finally obtain the result and this completes the proof of Theorem~\ref{theorem:lowerad}.